 .objectness

-According to Ultralytics partner RoboFlow’s blog post covering YOLOv8, YOLOv8 now features the anchor free bounding boxes.
-In the original iterations of YOLO, users were required to manually identify these anchor boxes in order to facilitate the object detection process.
+YOLOv8 now features the anchor free bounding boxes.
+In the previous iterations of YOLO, users were required to manually identify these anchor boxes to facilitate the object detection process.
 These predefined bounding boxes of predetermined size and height capture the scale and aspect ratio of specific object classes in the data set.
 Calculating the offset from these boundaries to the predicted object helps the model better identify the location of the object.

 With YOLOv8, these anchor boxes are automatically predicted at the center of an object.

-The main reason we are all here are the big boosts to performance accuracy and efficiency during both inference and training.
-The authors at Ultralytics have provided us with some useful sample data which we can use to compare the new release with other versions of YOLO.
+The main reason we are all here is the big boost to performance accuracy and efficiency during both inference and training.
+The authors at Ultralytics have provided us with some useful sample data that we can use to compare the new release with other versions of YOLO.
 We can see from the plot above that YOLOv8 outperforms YOLOv7, YOLOv6-2.0, and YOLOv5-7.0 in terms of mean Average Precision, size, and latency during training.

 Model | size (pixels) | mAPval 50-95 | Speed CPU ONNX (ms) | Speed A100 TensorRT (ms) | params (M) | FLOPs (B) |